 This course is designed to teach advanced computer sequencing techniques.
-Emphasis is placed on proand hardware.
+Emphasis is placed on projects and the use of computer sequencing software and hardware.
 Students should be able to sequence and perform advanced editing using MIDI.

-MIC 255 DIGITAL RECORDING (3T) 3 credits PREREQUISITE: MIC 253 or instructor approval
+DIGITAL RECORDING (3T) 3 credits MIC 255 PREREQUISITE: MIC 253 or instructor approval